Utah's Hogle Zoo: Monkey Island

+long-tailed macaques would be rotated as main attractions of the exhibit.
+From 1964 until closing for renovations, spider monkeys, capuchin monkeys and even woolly monkeys would later be put on display at Monkey Island.

 After sixty-five years of displaying animals, Monkey Island was demolished in 1996 when construction on Primate Forest began.
 The new exhibit offered modern amenities for the Zoo’s primates including naturalistic indoor and outdoor habitats.

 West End

 In 2012, Hogle Zoo's northwest end was transformed into Rocky Shores, an exhibit dedicated to animals from North America's coastlines.
 This three-acre site was historically home to major exhibits like Bear Grotto, Penguin Cove, and the former African Savanna as well as several other animal habitats.

 Cougar Grotto

 In 1957, the Zoo opened an exhibit for cougars.
 Large red cement rocks were made to mimic their natural habitat in southern Utah.
 The zoo's two cougars were orphaned brothers.
 Snow leopards were held in the exhibit while construction was being completed on Asian Highlands.

 Bear Grotto

 Bear Grotto opened in 1958.
 The exhibit, reminiscent of Carl Hagenbeck's designs of the late 1900s, was intended for the zoo's polar bears and Kodiak bears.
 The two habitats, each 40 by 60 feet, had 15 foot deep moats separating guests from the bears and extensive rockwork.
 Bear Grotto's first inhabitants were a male and female polar bear pair.
 The two were born in the wild in Canada's Northwest Territories.
 The polar bears moved to Hogle Zoo on March 28, 1957, in preparation for the exhibit's opening.
 The male and female cubs were named Klondike and Kate via a contest in which a seven year old boy won a trip to Disneyland with his parents.

 Klondike died in 1978 and Kate died in 1985.
 The zoo was hopeful for cubs and brought in Bubba, a male from the Oregon Zoo in 1978 and Chinook in 1979 from the Memphis Zoo.
 The two proved to be a successful mated pair.
 Chinook welcomed her first cub, a female, on November 4, 1985.
 With Bubba, Chinook gave birth to a male in 1987, twins Aurora and Bubba in 1989, and a male Denali in 1993.
 Chinook's mate Bubba died on December 22, 1993, due to pancreatitis.